-2. The development of an international instrument on netting is a project to which the General Assembly of UNIDROIT at its 67th session (Rome, 1 December 2010) assigned the highest level of priority.
-Following this decision, a Study Group of experts in the law of international financial markets set up by UNIDROIT met for three meetings between April 2011 and February 2012 and prepared a preliminary set of Draft Principles concerning the enforceability of close-out netting provisions.
-In order to ensure a balanced approach towards netting, UNIDROIT invited to this Study Group renowned experts representing regulatory agencies, international organisations, legal practice and the academic world originating from jurisdictions which represent today's international financial centres as well as developing countries.
+These Principles are the outcome of two and a half years of intensive research and deliberations.
+The General Assembly of UNIDROIT at its 67th session (Rome, 1 December 2010) assigned the highest level of priority to the project of the development of an international instrument on netting.
+Following this decision, a Study Group of experts in the law of international financial markets was set up by UNIDROIT.
+It met three times between April 2011 and February 2012, to prepare a preliminary set of Draft Principles concerning the enforceability of close-out netting provisions.
+In order to ensure a balanced approach, UNIDROIT invited renowned experts to participate in this Study Group representing regulatory agencies, international organisations, legal practice and academia from jurisdictions which represent today's international financial centres as well as developing countries.